 The account that you use to connect to Bitbucket is either the owner of the repository or has admin-level access to the repository.
 This is the user account whose login and password are used for authentication.
 If you use an account that does not have admin-level access to the repository, you encounter an

 Connect to a Bitbucket Repository

 The first step is to establish a connection between a project and YouTrack and a repository in Bitbucket.
-To connect with Bitbucket, you need to log in with a username and password.
-This authentication grants YouTrack access to the repository based on the access that is granted to your Bitbucket account.
+To connect with Bitbucket, you need to enter the credentials for your Bitbucket account.
+This authentication grants YouTrack access to the repository based on the access that is granted to your account in Bitbucket.

 To connect to a Bitbucket repository:

 Click the New VCS Integration button.

 From the Main YouTrack project list, select the name of the primary project that you want to integrate with the VCS repository.
 You can add integrations with additional YouTrack projects after you have set up the connection to the repository.

 Paste the URL that points to your Bitbucket repository into the Repository URL input field.

 Enter the login and password for the Bitbucket account.

 The Password input field accepts either the password for your Bitbucket account or an app password.